 Dáil Éireann - Volume 212 - 18 November, 1964

 Ceisteanna—Questions.
-Oral Answers. - Building Additions and Extensions.
+Oral Answers. - Land in Urban Areas.

 Mr. Blaney Mr. Blaney

 Dáil Éireann 212 Ceisteanna—Questions.
 Oral Answers.
-Building Additions and Extensions.
+Land in Urban Areas.